How to clean patio slabs without using a pressure washer, to avoid potential damage

 "You should avoid using a pressure washer where you can," says Rowan, "as these can damage your paving stones, especially if your slabs are created from limestone.”

-To avoid using a pressure washer you can use a stiff bristle brush as a milder alternative to get the same results – it just means you have to do more vigorous work yourself.
-But because you're in control of how hard you scrub the stones and the mortar you can better assess how much pressure your patio can withstand.
+To avoid using a pressure washer, you can use a stiff-bristle brush as a milder alternative to get the same results – it just means you have to do more vigorous work yourself.
+But because you're in control of how hard you scrub the stones and the mortar, you can better assess how much pressure your patio can withstand.

 Keeping on top of cleaning your patio slabs once cleaned will ensure that they remain in the best possible condition at all times throughout the warmer months.
 A sparkling clean patio is not only great for making your house look expensive from the outside but is also key for maintaining a 'quiet luxury' garden trend aesthetic.

-Tamara is a highly experienced homes and interiors journalist, with a career spanning 22 years.
-Now the Lifestyle Editor of womanandhome.com, she previously spent 17 years working with the style teams at Country Homes & Interiors and Ideal Home, and it’s with these award-winning interiors teams that she gained a wealth of knowledge and honed her skills and passion for styling and writing about every aspect of lifestyle and interiors.
+Tamara is a highly experienced homes and interiors journalist with a career spanning over 22 years.
+Now the Lifestyle Editor of womanandhome.com, she previously spent 18 years working with the style teams at Country Homes & Interiors and Ideal Home.
+With these award-winning interior teams, she gained a wealth of knowledge and honed her skills and passion for styling and writing about every aspect of lifestyle and interiors.

-A true homes and interiors expert, Tamara has served as an ambassador for leading interior brands on multiple occasions, including appearing on Matalan’s The Show and presenting at top interior trend forecasting events such as the Autumn Fair and Spring Fair.
+A true homes and interiors expert, Tamara has been an ambassador for leading interior brands on multiple occasions, including appearing on Matalan’s The Show and presenting at top interior trend forecasting events such as the Autumn Fair and Spring Fair.